Deep Brain Stimulation (DBS)

 DBS requires a commitment to participate in evaluations, procedures, and consultations

 before and after the procedure.
 DBS is usually only available in large medical centers.

-If you do not live close to a medical center that offers DBS, you may need to spend
+If you don't live close to a medical center that offers DBS, you may need to spend

 a lot of time traveling.
 The procedure and appointments can be costly.
-It is also
+It's also important

-important for you to have realistic expectations.
-Although DBS can improve symptoms,
+for you to have realistic expectations.
+Although DBS can improve symptoms, it will

 Before DBS, you will have assessments to determine whether this is a good option for